How to make money from your old clothes

 Vestiaire Collective* is the go-to website for offloading designer stuff.

-They won’t accept everything, and they have very specific requirements for photos, but it’s a much better option for higher value items.
+They won’t accept everything though, and they have very specific requirements for photos, but it’s a much better option for higher value items.

 The fees can be an issue.